Kyuery/Bandit-OverTheWire/Levels/Level 23 → Level 24.md

     ```

+    This command creates a script named `get_pass.sh` that contains the command `echo "cat /etc/bandit_pass/bandit24 > /tmp/password.txt"`.
+The script essentially echoes the command to copy the password of user "bandit24" to a file named `password.txt` in the `/tmp/` directory.

 9. Make the script executable:

     ```bash
     chmod 777 get_pass.sh
     ```

-10. Save and exit the crontab editor.

-11. Wait for a minute, and then check if your script was executed.
+10. Wait for a minute, and then check if your script was executed.
 You may want to check the output.
 If you want to keep a copy of the output, you can redirect it to a file:

-12. Now, you should be able to retrieve the password for Level 24.
+11. Now, you should be able to retrieve the password for Level 24.
 The password is typically stored in the `/tmp/` directory or the `/var/spool` directory.

     ```bash
     cat /tmp/password.txt